Blogging for Real Estate Agents

-Every agent in the office had a website and at least a couple 300-word “articles” in the tab marked “Blog”.
+Every agent in the office had a website, and at least a couple of 300-word “articles” in the tab marked “Blog.”

-Most of them don’t earn a dime from their blog.
-Or even their entire website.
-There are just as many reasons to not have a blog as there are reasons to.
-Before you waste your time attempting a blog, make sure it is right for you, your business, your personal style, and your goals.
+Most don’t earn a dime from their blog—or even their entire website.
+There are just as many reasons not to have a blog as there are reasons to.
+Before you waste time attempting a blog, ensure it is right for you, your business, your style, and your goals.

 Pros and Cons of Blogging for Real Estate Agents

-Here’s what to weigh before deciding on blogging as your lead generation strategy of choice.
+Before deciding on blogging as your lead generation strategy, here’s what to weigh.

 - Passive Lead Generation.
-Your blog can be evergreen content that works for you when you’re sleeping.
-A page ranking on Google is earning for you without your spending a dime.
+Your blog can be evergreen content that works for you when you sleep.
+A page ranking on Google is earning for you without spending a dime.

 - Cheap to Get Started.
-A website is very cheap if you are willing to DIY.
+A website is very affordable if you are willing to DIY.
 There are very few recurring expenses.

 - Warm Leads.
-A well-written blog will make you an authority in your space, begins earning trust, and even can close the deal before you’ve ever even know your customer’s name!
+A well-written blog will make you an authority in your space, earn trust, and even close the deal before you know your customer’s name!

 - Easy to Multi-Purpose.
 Blog content is a great foundation to begin a multi-channel marketing effort.
-You can repurpose your blog into a video, podcast, infographic, and share it on social media or an email marketing newsletter.
-Eventually, you can even monetize it in other ways like your own little media company (think Curbed or Brick Underground).
+You can repurpose your blog into a video, podcast, or infographic and share it on social media or an email marketing newsletter.
+Eventually, you can monetize it in other ways, like your little media company (think Curbed or Brick Underground).

 - Non-Confrontational.
 Perhaps the best thing about blogs is that it is one of the friendliest ways to sell yourself.
 No hard closes.
 No dialing for dollars.
-You attract business instead of hunting and killing it, perfect for the introverts.
+You attract business instead of hunting and killing it, which is perfect for introverts.

 - Expensive to Outsource.
-While blogs are dirt cheap to DIY, they are quite expensive to outsource and still maintain the kind of quality you need to see results.
+While blogs are dirt cheap to DIY, they are costly to outsource and maintain the quality you need to see results.
 That can become an obstacle to scaling.

 - Difficult to Research.
-Most keyword tools have to detect a keyword is searched at least 10 times a month before being able to track it.
-But the long tail and hyper-local keywords that you are targeting don’t always have that many searches.
+Most keyword tools have to detect a keyword that is searched at least ten times a month before being able to track it.
+But the long tail and hyper-local keywords you target don’t always have that many searches.
 That can make keyword research hit or miss.

 - All in or Bust.
-There are only 10 spots on the first page of Google.
+There are only ten spots on the first page of Google.
 That means you need to have top 10 content in your market.
-If you can’t do that, it’s probably not worth your time and money.
+It’s probably not worth your time and money if you can’t do that.

-If these don’t appeal to you or your style, consider and compare it to other lead generation strategies.
+If these don’t appeal to you or your style, consider and compare them to other lead-generation strategies.

 How to Start a Real Estate Blog

-Before starting a blog, you need to build your house on the
+Before starting a blog, you must build your house on the

 Your foundation is your website.

 How to choose and set up a website is beyond the scope of this guide.
-But it’s important to do an inventory of what website you are using and ensuring it is going to work for blogging, SEO, and get you to your desired destination.
+But it’s important to inventory your website, ensure it will work for blogging and SEO, and get you to your desired destination.

-It does you no good to build traffic to a website that you are going to lose if you switch providers, or they change their terms, or you change brokers.
+It does you no good to build traffic to a website that you will lose if you switch providers, or they change their terms, or you change brokers.

-As a general rule, I recommend using sites that are built on WordPress for blogging.
-Or, you can build your own WordPress site reasonably easily without any technical knowledge at all!
+As a general rule, I recommend using sites built on WordPress for blogging.
+Or, you can quickly create your WordPress site without technical knowledge!

-Sites I generally don’t recommend using to blog include many of the big platforms, many of which are focused on conversion, buyer search, and your funnel, and not so much ranking on Google for organic traffic.
+Sites I generally don’t recommend using to blog include many big platforms, many focused on conversion, buyer search, and your funnel, and not so much ranking on Google for organic traffic.

 So you have a new blog!
-Here are some important steps to consider in order to start getting traction:
+Here are some essential steps to consider to start getting traction: